Metroid Prime Hunters: Development

 While developing the game, most of NST's efforts were focused on its multiplayer aspect because of its first-person shooter gameplay, and to take advantage of the Wi-Fi and voice chat capabilities of the Nintendo DS.
-One of the game's designers, Richard Vorodi, noted that "the hardware kinda dictated [their focus onto the game's multiplayer mode]".
-Wanting to introduce a new element to the Metroid series, Abe created several new bounty hunters after he realized that the game's multiplayer mode and the new bounty hunters could both be implemented seamlessly into the game: "We had this idea early on and thought that would be a good way to introduce [Metroid Prime Hunters] and [the new bounty hunters] to the gameplay and take advantage of that in the multiplayer".
+One of the game's designers, Richard Vorodi, noted that "the hardware kinda dictated their focus onto the game's multiplayer mode".
+Wanting to introduce a new element to the Metroid series, Abe created several new bounty hunters after he realized that the game's multiplayer mode and the new bounty hunters could both be implemented seamlessly into the game: "We had this idea early on and thought that would be a good way to introduce Metroid Prime Hunters and the new bounty hunters to the gameplay and take advantage of that in the multiplayer".
 Metroid Prime Hunters includes several references to previous games in the Metroid Prime series.
 Samus' ship is from the original Metroid Prime, and her suit is the same one that appears in Echoes.
 The developers decided to add them because they wanted to show that the technology has evolved, and they also wanted to include something that was instantly recognizable to those who had played previous games in the series.
 On level design, Abe said that as the game's controls shifted from an analog stick method to touchscreen aiming, the developers wanted to avoid making the gameplay and the control scheme more difficult.

 Metroid Prime Hunters was first revealed at the Electronic Entertainment Expo (E3) 2004, with IGN giving the game their Best Nintendo DS Game of E3 award.
-When Nintendo received negative feedback at E3 2005 about the game's lack of an online feature, the company announced in August that the game's release would be delayed to give the developers time to implement Nintendo WFC support.
+When Nintendo received negative feedback at E3 2005 about the game's lack of an online feature, the company announced in August that the game's release was delayed to give the developers time to implement Nintendo WFC support.
 After the game's release was delayed to give NST time to implement the multiplayer feature, the developers took the time to make more changes.
 They worked on the game's framerate to make the graphics move more smoothly.
 The game's visuals were improved; a developer added reflections to the Morph Ball.
 The other developers admired the effect, and added it to other parts of the game.
 NST collaborated with Retro Studios, the company behind several Metroid games, to design the game's art and characters to make sure that they fit into the overall Metroid series.
 When asked why Metroid Prime Hunters was placed between Metroid Prime and Metroid Prime 2: Echoes chronologically, Reed noted that the game was not influenced by the story of either game, so there were no continuity issues.
 He described Hunters as a side story to the Metroid Prime series.